CP-Semigroups and Dilations, Subproduct Systems and Superproduct Systems: The Multi-Parameter Case and Beyond: An intermezzo on product systems over monoids, units, and CP-semigroups

-\lf Being directed is a crucial property when we will construct dilations from product systems with unital units in Theorem \ref{Oreindthm}.
+Consequently, if $p$ is increasing for a semigroup $\theta$ over $\bS^{op}$, then $s\le t$ in $\bS$ implies that $\theta_s(p)\le\theta_t(p)$. \eex \lf Being directed is a crucial property when we will construct dilations from product systems with unital units in Theorem \ref{Oreindthm}.
 Alone that is enough to understand, why it is crucial to know if we are able to construct a product system with unit for a given CP-semigroup.
 The discrete one-parameter case $\N_0$ is easy.
-The proof in \cite{BhSk00} for both one-parameter cases, the continuous time case $\R_+$ and the discrete case, relies on a property of the relation $\le$ for $\R_+$ and $\N_0$, which is particularly simple for $\N_0$.
-(Roughly, the sets $\bJ_t$, our viewpoint of the interval partition to be introduced below, are partially ordered for $\R_+$ and $\N_0$, and for $\N_0$ they even have unique maximal elements so that the inductive limit in Theorem \ref{indlimthm} maybe avoided by just writing down things for the unique maximal elements.)
+The proof in \cite{BhSk00} for both one-parameter cases, the continuous time case $\R_+$ and the discrete case, relies on an extra property of the relation $\le$ for $\R_+$ and $\N_0$, which is particularly simple for $\N_0$.
+(Roughly, the sets $\bJ_t$, our viewpoint of the interval partition to be introduced below, are directed for $\R_+$ and $\N_0$, and for $\N_0$ they even have unique maximal elements so that the inductive limit in Theorem \ref{indlimthm} may be avoided by just writing down things for the unique maximal elements.)
 We discuss a sufficient property of $\le$ for general $\bS$.

 \bdefi A semigroup $\bS$ is totally directed if for all $s,t\in\bS$ we have $s\le t$ or $t\le s$. \edefi

 A totally directed monoid $\bS$ is right-reversible.
 (If $s\le t$, then $\bS s\ni t\in\bS t$, and if $t\le s$, then $\bS t\ni s\in\bS s$.)
 But even then, $\le$ need not be a total order.
 (For instance, if $\bS$ is a group, then $s\le t$ \bf{and} $t\le s$ for all $s,t\in\bS$.)
 If $\bS$ is an Ore semigroup, then the set $\set[r\in\bS]{\exists s,t\in\bS\colon rs=t,t\le s}$ is a subgroup of $\bS$.
 So, if $\bS$ is a totally directed monoid with no invertible elements but $0$, then it is totally ordered.
 (Indeed, if $s\le t$ and $t\le s$ with $s\ne t$, then $r$ such that $rs=t$ is a nonneutral element of that subgroup.)